trilitech/ledger-app-tezos-baking/README.md

 begin installing, as you will need to confirm and verify a few things during the process.

 Make sure you have built the appropriate device files by following the 'Building' section.
 We will be using the `app.apdu` and `app.elf` from `build/<device>` directory.
-Here `<device>` can take values nanos, nanos2 (for Nanosp), nanox, stax and flex.
+Here `<device>` can take values nanos2 (for Nanosp), nanox, stax and flex.
 ```
 $ python3 -m ledgerblue.runScript  --scp --fileName build/<device>/bin/app.apdu --elfFile build/<device>/bin/app.elf
 ```